 - noted the success of the Criminal History Information Sharing trial for employment vetting announced at their 2012 meeting;

-- noted that New Zealand was invited and became a full member of the Australian National Emergency Management Committee in 2012;
+- noted that New Zealand became a full member of the Australian National Emergency Management Committee in 2012;

-- welcomed that, in the past year, New Zealand also became a full member of the Australia-New Zealand Counter-Terrorism Committee (which includes both the Australian Federal and State governments);
+- welcomed that, New Zealand had also become a full member of the Australia-New Zealand Counter-Terrorism Committee (which includes both the Australian Federal and State governments);

 - noted progress to date and reaffirmed their commitment to see the Australia New Zealand Therapeutic Products Agency (ANZTPA) operational by mid-2016;